 Most of my recipe inspiration comes from my Well With Cannabis Community, and somewhere in the early days, I saw someone making cannabis sugar.

-Plus, if you’re looking to increase the potency of your cannabis recipes – you can use both a cannabis infused oil AND cannabis sugar together for a double dose of CBD or THC.
+You can use both a cannabis-infused oil AND marijuana sugar together for a double dose of CBD or THC.

-Continue reading to learn how to make a delicious cannabis-infused sugar, get my notes and expert tips, and my fully answered FAQs.
+In this guide, I will share my guide designed to help you learn how to make delicious cannabis-infused sugar, my notes and expert tips, and fully answered FAQs so you feel confident getting started immediately.

 A white countertop with a mason jar full of cannabis tincture and a pink up full of sugar

-• Cannabis Tincture: Before getting started, you’re going to want to prepare a cannabis tincture.
+• Cannabis Tincture: Before getting started, you will want to prepare a cannabis tincture.
 The Green Dragon and Golden Dragon tinctures are very popular.
-You must use an alcohol-based tincture for this recipe, oil will not work.
+You must use an alcohol-based tincture for this recipe; oil will not work.

-• Sugar: White, granulated sugar is the standard sugar for this recipe.
-While I have not tried making sugar with anything aside from this, members of my Well With Cannabis Community report having success infusing:
+• Regular Sugar: White granulated sugar or table sugar is the standard sugar for this recipe.
+While I have not tried making sugar with anything aside from this, members of my Well With Cannabis Community report having success infusing brown sugar, cane sugar, coconut sugar, turbinado sugar, monk fruit sweetener, erythritol (non-nutritive sugar alcohol)

 Note: a complete list of ingredients with amounts and printable instructions is located in the recipe card below.